-- Goal 1: Review and use input and provide feedback to the public. - Objective: Evaluate and assimilate public viewpoints and preferences into final decisions, where appropriate and possible, and communicate to the public the decisions made and how the public input affected those decisions. - Goal 2: Evaluate public participation activities. - Objective: Periodically evaluate the effectiveness of this Public Participation Plan and of all CMAP public participation activities.
+Goal 1: Review and use input and provide feedback to the public.

+Objective: Evaluate and assimilate public viewpoints and preferences into final decisions, where appropriate and possible, and communicate to the public the decisions made and how the public input affected those decisions.

+Goal 2: Evaluate public participation activities.

+Objective: Periodically (at least every four years) evaluate the effectiveness of this

+Public Participation Plan and of all CMAP public participation activities.